p0nce/d-idioms/idioms/DConf 2022 Subjective Report.md

 > Personal takeaway: Mike is the man.
 Wouldn't be in D without him (and Kenta Cho).
 Cause he wrote dependable Derelict.

 **Conclusion:**

+Always learning a lot when coming to DConf.
 D usage seems slightly augmenting, but contributors are dearly needed.

-I'd much prefer if there were 30 corporate sponsors, not 3 sponsors.
-3 days of interesting talks and high-intensity thinking takes a toll on me, along with short sleep, and I decide to skip the Hackathon day and go visit London.
+3 days of interesting talks and high-intensity thinking takes a toll on me, along with short sleep, and I decided to skip the Hackathon day and go visit London instead.
+See you next time?